Sweet Ecstasy Cookies - These cookies have a LOT going on in the, but all those ingredients work together to make a fantastic cookie!

 There is a LOT going on in these cookies, and you’d think it would end up as some kind of culinary discord, but ...
 NOPE.
 Everything really comes together and compliments each other to create basically the perfect cookie.

-They’re chewy, with a bit of crispy to the outsides.
+They have so much flavor, and a fantastic, chewy texture.
 You get some base texture from the corn flakes, oats, and coconut, and a ton of flavour from the chocolate chips, butterscotch chips, raisins, pecans, and walnuts.

-On the upside, though, it makes a TON of cookies - 7 dozen or so... and most ingredients purchased will be enough for multiple batches.
+On the upside, though, it makes a TON of cookies ... and most ingredients purchased will be enough for multiple batches.
 A bag of chocolate chips is enough for 2 batches, for instance.

 These are FANTASTIC for holiday cookie trays, cookie exchanges, and for bake sales.
 Just remember: If you’re selling them, samples pretty much do all the work for you!